luukvanderduim/tow/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -b, --behavior [ mode ] [ val ]    Mode: 'charcnt' [N:2-100] (# chars), 'interval' [N: 100-10000] (ms) or 'typewriter' [ - ] (default)
+    -b, --behavior [ mode ] [ val ]    Mode: 'pulse' [N: 100-10000] (ms) or 'typewriter' (default)

-    -s, --slide_duration [dur. in ms]  Duration of view port slide in ms [100-10000] only applies to charcnt and interval modes, otherwise ignored [default: 500]
+    -s, --slide_duration [dur. in ms]  Duration of view port slide in ms [100-10000] only applies to pulse mode, otherwise ignored [default: 500]

 ## TO DO

 - Tow 'works' but it has (many) flaws.

-    Tow is not stable, let alone ready for a release.
+    Tow is unstable.
+        We might want a cleaner state machine
+        Your author would like all of the generate atspi ffi interface to be safe

+    Your author would like CI on this repository.

-    The main problems as of [2019-04-08]:
+    The main problems:

-    Tow needs a safe wrapper for its ffi use.
-    I am pretty sure that in its current state tow is leaking memory.
-    Memory management is currently poorly understood by its author.

-    Tow also needs a runtime on/off hotkey.
+    Tow needs a runtime on/off hotkey.

 Some programs do not implement accessibility as intended, this may lead to unwanted behavior.
 Therefore we need and option to opt-out during runtime.

-    We probably want to save settings.
+    We probably want to save settings at some point.

-    Even though we have greatly improved event handling speed, events can still be missed (at-spi2 may decide to drop events) and we may have 'false positive' caret-moved events - these may cause unwanted behavior.

-    Tow may get its own worker thread to do the moving while the main thread does the acquisition and accounting.
-    Currently [2019-04-08] we move at the first event that comes after the the set interval duration.
-    The current implementation makes the interval duration less meaningful.

     Detect and 'play nice' with policy kit.
     Which may be as simple as prefixing with pk-exec?

 ### Caveats / bugs

-    [2019-04-16] Until we have a worker thread, slide times must be smaller than move (acquisition) times.

     [2019-04-16] Until tow can discern synthetic from device (mouse / pad / other) moves, inbetween moves lead to unwanted moves.

+    [2019-10-30] Sometimes tow makes an unexpected move.
+Need to find the origin of this.

 ## Installation